Dermatology after dark logo

 Fibrous Papule

-a benign, small, firm, skin colored inflammation typically occurring on the nose of a middle aged person.
+a benign, small, firm, skin colored inflammation typically occurring on the nose of a middle-aged person.

 First-degree burns (Also called superficial burns)